Estimates of Beta_0 and Beta_1:

 :

-In this example log transformation removed much of the heteroscedasticity.
+In this example, the log transformation removed much of the heteroscedasticity.

 The below data was generated by Y = 1 - 0.5\times X + \epsilon where X \sim U[0,10] and \epsilon \sim N(0,1) with n = 30.
 We have added one high leverage point (made a red ‘+’ on the scatterplot).